mrs-brubotics/documentation_brubotics/source/Building the Hardware.rst

-Building the UAVs
+Building the Hardware
 ======================
 This chapter explains which components are to be ordered and and how to build a custom UAV from its different components.
-We provide details for the development of two versions based on the frame size: an F450 and a T650 UAV.
+We provide details for the development of two distinct UAV versions based on the frame size: an F450 and a T650 UAV.
+Moreover, we provide the details of additional hardware modules that extends the functionality of the UAVs.
-To know which UAV can be used for which experiments, please read
+To know which UAV and additional hardware can be used for which type of experiments, please read

 .. admonition:: todo